open-make/airtrack-doc-website/code_usage.md

     - define NEW_TOU_THRESH 0x02
     - define NEW_REL_THRESH 0x35

-- Depending on your wiring the MPR121 will register more or less contacts.
-You might need to change the thresholds.
+- Depending on the behaviour of the mouse, you might need to make a bias correction if the mouse to often licks the same reward side.
+Set it to a low number like 10 for bias correction.
     - These values can be found in the definitions.h file starting with "static const long int SAME_SENSOR_MAX_THRESHOLD = 500;"